ZacharyWM/AuthServiceProxy/README.md

 # AuthServiceProxy

-Purpose: This app is a proxy service that uses Google's OAuth2.0/OIDC service to authenticate and authorize users.
+This app is a proxy service that uses Google's OAuth2.0/OIDC service to authenticate and authorize users.

-Notes:
-1. It does not use any 3rd party authorization flow packages.
-I wrote my own implementation.
-2. This app stores the Google access token in Azure CosmosDB (using MongoDB), and does not expose the Google access token to the client.
-3. Any client can authenticate/authorize using the "Authorization Code" flow.

 Potential future development ideas:
 1. Use other auth providers (FaceBook, Spotify, Twitter, Microsoft, etc.), so that clients can access APIs from all these sources through this app.